It’s official: wokeism is receding.

 I have a different theory: social movements, especially in the short term, are motivated by rewards and victories more than ideas.
 The first big victory of the third awokening, gay marriage, energized the movement and made them push harder.
 They haven’t accmplished anything of value since then, so the movement naturally lost its energy and receded.

-A lot of cultural victories were achieved: new holidays (Pride month and Juneteenth), increased diversity in media, normalization of pronouns, and the removal of confederate memorabilia, but all of these victories are empty.
+A lot of cultural victories were achieved: new holidays (Pride month and Juneteenth), increased diversity in media, normalization of pronouns, and the removal of confederate memorabilia, but all of these victories are vacuous and superficial.

 30 year cycle theory

 Matthias Gisslar, an unknown academic, theorizes that wokeness strikes every 30 years — first in 1954-19684 with the civil rights movement, next in 1980-19955 with political correctness, and then in 2012-20246 with wokeness.
-Eric Kaufmann dismisses the 30-year cycle theory as a just-so story, but I think it’s consistent with a model where wokeness is motivated by the youth and enabled by the elderly — the movement has a goal, tries to achieve it, and then the youth realize the fundamental problem is not getting solved, get demotivated, and move on.
+Eric Kaufmann dismisses this as a just-so story, but I think it’s consistent with a model where wokeness is motivated by the youth and enabled by the elderly: the movement has a goal, tries to achieve it, and then the youth realize the fundamental problem is not getting solved, get demotivated, and move on.
 The next generation of youth are not aware of what happened in the last generation, or think this time might be different, and agitate for more change.

 One could dismiss the notion that the civil rights movement or even the political correctness movements were woke, or contend that wokeness doesn’t really exist7.
 All of these movements are motivated by the same thing: the idea that differences in markers of social status between groups are caused by environmental or social factors that can be changed.
 Civil rights wanted to eliminate the status gaps using the law, political correctness wanted to equate people using language, and wokeness wanted to eliminate the gaps using culture.